JosephPrichard/HttpRouter/README.md

 # DragonMux
 A simple router for building http services in Go!
 Supports path parameters, regex matching, subrouting, and middlewares!
 Includes utility functions to extract path parameters in handler functions.
-TigerMux is implemented using a Prefix tree and uses a recursive algorithm to construct routes with middleware.
+DragonMux is implemented using a Prefix tree and uses a recursive algorithm to construct routes with middleware.

 This project was inspired by popular Go routers such as Chi and GorillaMux.
-TigerMux was implemented as my first Go project mainly for the purposes of learning Go!
+DragonMux was implemented as my first Go project mainly for the purposes of learning Go!

 ## Usage